GreathornGames/Greathorn.Toolbox/README.md

 ## Development

-> It is important to keep your IDE building in `DEBUG` mode when actively developing as both `Bootstrap` and `Workspace` have destructive actions which will wipe out any changes to the source code if ran in `RELEASE` mode.
+> It is important to keep your IDE building in `DEBUG` mode when actively developing as both `Bootstrap` and `Workspace` have destructive actions which will wipe out any changes to the source code if ran in `RELEASE` or `WORKSPACE` mode.